Apple Card: Partnerships

 For Apple Card's initial US launch, Goldman Sachs assumed the role of the issuing bank, while Mastercard served as the payment network.
 However, Goldman planned to quit the consumer lending business including Apple Card, which led to many big banks including JPMorgan Chase and Synchrony Financial approaching Apple to express their interest of takeover.

 In April 2025, Visa offered a $100 million upfront payment for replacing Mastercard as Apple Card's issuer.

+In January 2026, JPMorgan Chase reached a deal worth $2.2 billion with Apple to take over from Goldman Sachs as the issuer of Apple Card.
+The transition period is reportedly expected to last 24 months.

 Reception

 In March 2020, about 3.1 million Americans held the Apple Card.
 That number grew to 6.7 million cardholders as of early 2022 and to 12 million by early 2024.
 Six in ten Apple Card users use it as their primary credit card.

 On October 1, 2019, MarketWatch published an article stating that Goldman Sachs is not reporting payments to the credit reporting agencies.
 The article suggests that Apple and Goldman Sachs rushed development of the card, and that the companies would fix the issue over time.

 On November 7, 2019, David Heinemeier Hansson posted on Twitter that he was given 20 times the credit limit than was offered to his wife despite her having a better credit score.
 He accused Goldman Sachs of gender discrimination by using algorithms to determine a person's credit limit.
 Apple's co-founder Steve Wozniak also tweeted that he received ten times the credit limit that his wife was offered.
 In response to Hansson's tweets, the New York State Department of Financial Services launched an investigation into Goldman Sachs's practices.

 On March 23, 2021, the New York State Department of Financial Services issued a report summarizing its findings after investigating consumer complaints about the Apple Card.
 The investigation, which included a review of several thousand pages of records and written responses from Goldman Sachs Bank and Apple, interviews of witnesses and Apple Card applicants, and analysis of underwriting data for approximately 400,000 New York State applicants for the Apple Card, did not produce evidence of unlawful discrimination against applicants under fair lending law.